 Throughout the semester your UTD e-mail may be used by your group members to reach you.
-You can access your UTD e-mail and/or forward it to your preferred e-mail account by going to http://zmail.utdallas.edu, logging in, and following the appropriate links.
-If you have any problem with your UTD NetID account contact assist@utdallas.edu, logging in, and following the appropriate links.
-If you have any problem with your UTD NetID account contact assist@utdallas.edu, logging in, and following the appropriate links.
+You can access your UTD e-mail and/or forward it to your preferred e-mail account.
 If you have any problem with your UTD NetID account contact assist@utdallas.edu or call the help desk at 972-883-2911.
 Please make sure you are good to go from day one!